 Given a public key, the private key cannot easily be calculated.

-An asymmetric encryption provides two common use cases.
+Asymmetric encryption provides two common use cases.

 - Somebody sends an encrypted message that only the owner of the private key can decrypt.
 This can provide confidentiality.